pvchaitanya8/Stock-Price-prediction-using-LSTM-V1/README.md

 ## Team Members
 - [P.V.Chaitanya](https://github.com/pvchaitanya8/) : Helped for building the data set and preprocessing, and assisting in training and testing the Deeplearning Model.
+Assisted in evaluating the model's performance on unseen data.Conducted comprehensive experiments, conducted rigorous analyses of the results
-- [Deva Sai Kishore](https://github.com/devasaikishore43) : Helped in cloud deployment.
+- [Deva Sai Kishore](https://github.com/devasaikishore43) : Helped in facilitating cloud deployment, contributing to the successful implementation and utilization of cloud computing technologies.
 - [Siva Shankar](https://github.com/SivaShankar-Juthuka) : Helped in training & testing the deep learning model and also assisted with tasks such as data preprocessing.
-- [Uday Kiran](https://github.com/UdayKiranVEGI) : Helped for Designing front end.
+- [Uday Kiran](https://github.com/UdayKiranVEGI) : Helped in designing the front end of the project and seamlessly integrating it with the Flask framework.
+By leveraging my expertise in web development and user interface design

 ## Technologies Used